Anthropic Acquires Bun: What Claude Code’s $1 Billion Milestone Means for You

 How much faster?
 Significantly.
 Bun has over 82,000 stars on GitHub (a measure of developer popularity) and gets 7 million downloads every month.
 Companies like Midjourney and Lovable use it.

 Bun isn’t just a runtime.
 It’s an all-in-one toolkit that handles package management, bundling, and testing.
-That means fewer tools to juggle, fewer things that can break.
+Fewer tools to juggle, fewer things that can break.

 Anthropic didn’t buy Bun just because it’s cool technology.
 They bought it because Claude Code needs to be fast.